matique/relation/README.md

 The gem stores the relationships in a additional table (named "relations") containing triples (name of relationship, from:id, to_id).
-No additional column/field is required in a particular tables.
+No additional column/field is required in a particular table.
 Adding/removing a relationship do not required a migration.

 Is it recommendable?
 Well, you should know.